-Throughout its life as a prison, Lancaster has been viewed as an extremely well-run and humane establishment.
+Throughout its life as a prison, Lancaster Castle has often been viewed as an extremely well-run and humane establishment.
 Life, harsh as it undoubtedly was for inmates, was often made bearable by the enlightened thinking of the various Governors of the prison.
-Lancaster was one of the first gaols in England to segregate its inmates by age and gender.
+Lancaster Castle was one of the first gaols in England to segregate its inmates by age and gender.

 Children in Prison

 Before the introduction of the Borstal System, children were regularly imprisoned alongside adult offenders.

 An example of a typical case would be that of two boys aged 11 and 13 who in 1899 were convicted of causing wilful damage to a door by throwing mortar at it.
 They were sentenced to five days’ hard labour or a fine of 7s 6d.
 The high level of poverty prevalent at the time often meant that hard labour was the only option available – even to children.

 From 1833 to 1862 Captain James Hansbrow was Governor of the Castle, and he frequently received letters addressed to debtors, c/o “Hansbrow’s Hotel”- giving us a clue about the conditions that existed with the building, for some of the inmates at least…

 During the 18th and 19th centuries, until the Bankruptcy Act of 1866, Lancaster Castle housed between 300 and 400 people in the debtors’ prison at any one time.
 Insolvent debtors were required to work within the prison and, in return, received, 3ozs bread and 4ozs oatmeal daily, and 1oz salt and 10lb potatoes weekly.